whiskyechobravo/kerko/docs/contributing.md

   editors provide Yapf integration.
 - If a Jinja2 template represents a page fragment or a collection of macros, prefix its file name with the underscore character.
-- Update the relevant parts of the documentation.
+- Update the relevant sections of the documentation.
 - Include a string like "Fixes #123" in your commit message (where 123 is the issue you fixed).
 See [Closing issues using keywords](https://help.github.com/en/articles/closing-issues-using-keywords).